C(NN)FD -- a deep learning framework for turbomachinery CFD analysis: Methodology

-The C(NN)FD architecture illustrated in Fig. \ref{fig:cnnfd_architecture} is a novel variant of the U-Net, with 3D convolutions and residual connections for each convolutional block.
-The advantage of this architecture is that the encoding section, followed by the decoding section in conjunction with the skip connections, allow to predict both low level and high level features in the flow field.
-The use of residual connections improves convergence and allows for this architecture type to be scalable to larger models, required for full compressor applications.
-The output of the network is a tensor of size $(4\times64\times64\times6)$ including the whole flow field.
+While U-Nets are a reasonable compromise between model complexity and accuracy of the predictions, future work could potentially consider more advanced methods such as recurrent neural networks, generative adversarial network or graph convolutional neural networks.
+The first input of the network is a tensor with the tip clearance values of size $(3\times1)$, representing respectively the number of rows, and the tip clearance values.
+The second input is a tensor with the blade geometry design parameters of size $(3\times8\times5)$, which represent the number of rows, number of radial sections, and number of design variables.
+The two tensors are then added and duplicated to match the dimensions required by the U-Net input of $(4\times64\times64\times6)$.
+The output of the network is also a tensor of size $(4\times64\times64\times6)$ describing the whole flow field.
 The width of the network here is limited to two down-sampling steps due to the stride of $(2,2,2)$ selected for the max-pooling operation, which leads to a bottle-neck section with tensors of shape $(1\times16\times16\times24)$.
 This is because the number of axial locations for this test case is only four.
 Future applications of multi-stage axial compressors will require a higher number of axial locations, potentially 24 or more depending on the number of stages.
 The overall size of the architecture is of only $\sim50k$ trainable parameters, which results in training times in the order of magnitude of minutes, making the architecture scalable to industrial applications.

-Batch Normalization is used before each convolutional layer, the activation function used is \textit{Leaky Relu} with a slope of 0.2 for all layers, the weights are initialized using \textit{He normal} and the network is trained using the \textit{Adam} optimiser, with \textit{Mean-Squared-Error} as loss function.
+The execution time for inference is less than 1 second, making the predictions of the deployed model effectively real-time for the application of interest.